-The Master of Business Administration degree is a distance education program with a monthly residency requirement.
+The MBA is a distance education program with a monthly residency requirement.
 It provides development of marketing strategies, comprehension of information technology and e-business, and procurement of enterprise funding.

 Prospective graduate students need to consult general and specific admission information in this catalog.
 A bachelor's degree from a recognized college with 70 semester hours of liberal arts courses is a prerequisite for admission to graduate study.